aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/xml-maps/add-xml-map-inside-the-workbook-using-xmlmapcollection-add-method/_index.md

 type: docs
 weight: 10
 url: /nodejs-cpp/add-xml-map-inside-the-workbook-using-xmlmapcollection-add-method/
-description: Learn how to add XML Map inside the workbook using XmlMapCollection.Add method with Aspose.Cells for Node.js via C++.
+description: Learn how to add an XML map into the workbook using the XmlMapCollection.Add method with Aspose.Cells for Node.js via C++.
 ai_search_scope: cells_nodejscpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**

-Aspose.Cells provides [**XmlMapCollection.add(string)**](https://reference.aspose.com/cells/nodejs-cpp/xmlmapcollection/#add-string-) method which you can use to import your XML Map inside the workbook.
+Aspose.Cells provides the [**XmlMapCollection.add(string)**](https://reference.aspose.com/cells/nodejs-cpp/xmlmapcollection/#add-string-) method, which you can use to import an XML map into a workbook.

 ## **Add XML Map inside the Workbook using XmlMapCollection.Add method**

-The following sample code adds XML Map inside the workbook using the [**XmlMapCollection.add(string)**](https://reference.aspose.com/cells/nodejs-cpp/xmlmapcollection/#add-string-) method and saves it as [output excel file](5115434.xlsx).
-The screenshot shows the XML Map that has been imported from the [sample.xml](5115433.xml) inside the output excel file.
+The following sample code adds an XML map into the workbook using the [**XmlMapCollection.add(string)**](https://reference.aspose.com/cells/nodejs-cpp/xmlmapcollection/#add-string-) method and saves it as an output Excel file ([output.xlsx](5115434.xlsx)).
+The screenshot shows the XML map that has been imported from [sample.xml](5115433.xml) into the output Excel file.

 ![add-xml-map](add-xml-map.png)